 Software Assurance AND Software SAFETY Standard

-Scope
+SCope

 Document Purpose

-The purpose of the Software Assurance and Software Safety Standard is to define the requirements to implement a systematic approach to Software Assurance (SA), software safety, and Independent Verification and Validation (IV&V) for software created, acquired, provided, or maintained by or for NASA.
-Various personnel in the program, project, or facility, and Safety and Mission Assurance (SMA) organizations can perform the activities required to satisfy these requirements.
-The Software Assurance and Software Safety Standard provides a basis for personnel to perform software assurance, software safety, and IV&V activities consistently throughout the life of the software, that is, from its conception, through creation to operations and maintenance, and until the software is retired.
+The purpose of the Software Assurance and Software Safety Standard is to define the requirements to implement a systematic approach to software assurance, software safety, and Independent Verification and Validation (IV&V) for software created, acquired, provided, used, or maintained by or for NASA.
+Various personnel in the program, project, engineering, facility, or Safety and Mission Assurance (SMA) organizations can perform the activities required to satisfy these requirements.
+The Software Assurance and Software Safety Standard provides a basis for personnel to perform software assurance, software safety, and IV&V activities consistently throughout the life of the software.

 The Software Assurance and Software Safety Standard, in accordance with NPR 7150.2, NASA Software Engineering Requirements, supports the implementation of the software assurance, software safety, and IV&V sub-disciplines.
 The application and approach to meeting the Software Assurance and Software Safety Standard will vary based on the system and software products and processes to which they are applied.
-The Software Assurance and Software Safety Standard stresses coordination between the software assurance sub-disciplines, as well as with system safety, system reliability, hardware quality, system security, and software engineering, to maintain the system perspective and minimize duplication of effort.

-The objectives of the Software Assurance and Software Safety Standard include:
+The objectives of the Software Assurance and Software Safety Standard include the following:

-Ensuring that the processes, procedures, and products used to produce and sustain the software conform to all requirements and standards specified to govern those processes, procedures, and products.
+Ensuring that the processes, procedures, and products used to produce and sustain the software conform to all specified requirements and standards that govern those processes, procedures, and products.

+A set of activities that assess adherence to, and the adequacy of the software processes used to develop and modify software products.

+A set of activities that define and assess the adequacy of software processes to provide evidence that establishes confidence that the software processes are appropriate for and produce software products of suitable quality for their intended purposes.

+Determining the degree of software quality obtained by the software products.

-Ensuring that the software systems are safe and that the software safety-critical requirements and processes are followed.
+Ensuring that the software systems are safe and that the software safety-critical requirements are followed.

 Ensuring that the software systems are secure.

+Employing rigorous analysis and testing methodologies to identify objective evidence and conclusions to provide an independent assessment of critical products and processes throughout the life cycle.

-The Software Assurance and Software Safety Standard is compatible with all software life -cycle models.
-The Software Assurance and Software Safety Standard does not impose a particular life -cycle model on each software project; it does support a standard set of life-cycle phases as defined in NPR 7150.2.
+The Software Assurance and Software Safety Standard is compatible with all software life cycle models.
+The Software Assurance and Software Safety Standard does not impose a particular life cycle model on a software project.

 In this standard, all mandatory actions (i.e., requirements) are denoted by statements containing the term “shall.”
-The terms “may” denotes a discretionary privilege or permission, “can” denotes statements of possibility or capability, “should” denotes a good practice and is recommended, but not required, “will” denotes expected outcome, and “are/is” denotes descriptive material.
+The terms “may” denote a discretionary privilege or permission; “can” denotes statements of possibility or capability; “should” denotes a good practice and is recommended; but not required, “will” denotes expected outcome; and “are/is” denotes descriptive material.

 Applicability

 This standard is approved for use by NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
 This NASA Technical Standard applies to the assurance of software created by or for NASA projects, programs, facilities, and activities and defines the requirements for those activities.
-This standard may also apply to the Jet Propulsion Laboratory or other contractors, grant recipients, or parties to agreements to the extent specified or referenced in their contracts, grants, or agreements.
+This directive is applicable to the Jet Propulsion Laboratory, a Federally Funded Research and Development Center, only to the extent specified in the NASA/Caltech Prime Contract.
+This standard may also apply to other contractors, grant recipients, or parties to agreements to the extent specified or referenced in their contracts, grants, or agreements.

 Documentation and Deliverables